flowstake/flowstake.github.io/index.md

 ### Extra Resources & Concepts

-### Theoretical Limitations of Performances
+#### Theoretical Limitations of Performances
 * Running Speed & Acceleration
 * Top speed of 43.99 kilometers per hour (27.33 miles per hour) Usain Bolt (2009)
 * Top speed of 10.44 meters per second

-**Top Speed**
+##### Top Speed
-- In 2009 Jamaican sprinter Usain Bolt set the world record in the 100-meter sprint at 9.58 seconds.
+* In 2009 Jamaican sprinter Usain Bolt set the world record in the 100-meter sprint at 9.58 seconds.
  Speed is the arate at which an object (or person) moves through time.
 It is represented mathematically s speed = d/t (in which d is distance and t is time).
 Bolt’s speed during his world-record run was 10.44 meters per second, 37.58 kilometers per hour or 23.35 miles per hour.
-- In 2011 Belgian scientists used lasers to measure Bolt’s performance in the different stages of a 100-meter race held in September that year.
+* In 2011 Belgian scientists used lasers to measure Bolt’s performance in the different stages of a 100-meter race held in September that year.
 They found that, 67.13 meters into the race, Bolt reached a top speed of 43.99 kilometers per hour (27.33 miles per hour).

 ### Sources
-**Theoretical Limitations of Performances**
 - https://eprint.iacr.org/2023/598#:~:text=Threshold%20signatures%20protect%20the%20signing,if%20signers%20have%20different%20weights
 - https://en.wikipedia.org/wiki/Public_key_infrastructure